 Through these performances, culturecapital fulfills itself both as a collectable card game (residually promoting basic knowledge about local art companies) and as an alternative context to reflect upon national performing arts economies: by participating in the game, arts workers and the general public alike are thrust into a conversation that challenges both the standard critical discourse on artistic values and the non-standard whispers of critique that define our ‘polite’ public discourse.

 culturecapital will be illustrating region-specific flows of capital in different cities in Canada over the next 2+ years and creating a living and gamified archive of our contemporary contexts.
 Our goal is to create a national version of the game, fulfilled by way of online live-streaming with commentary, festival tournaments, and all-star gatherings.
-This project is currently being developed in collaboration with Patrick Blenkarn and is in the second of three working phases.
+International versions will follow.
+This project is currently being developed in collaboration with Patrick Blenkarn.

 Created with the support of the Boca del Lupo Artist Residency program and Impulse Theatre's PEEK-FEST Residency program.

 Development + Presentations:

 Chinook Series/Azimuth Theatre Development Residency (upcoming) Edmonton, AB January - February, 2020

 SummerWorks Development Residency (upcoming) Toronto, ON November 2019

 SummerWorks Exchange Series (upcoming) Toronto, ON August 12th - 14th, 2019

 Magnetic North Festival Vancouver, BC June 6th, 2019

 Canadian Association of Theatre Research (CATR/ACRT) Conference Vancouver, BC June 3rd - 4th, 2019